Rottweiler is a breed of domestic dog, regarded as medium-to-large or significant.

 They may also growl or bark at strangers when meeting new people until they get to know them.

 They may also bark at other animals that live in the house.
 This can be a problem for some owners who don’t have time to train their dogs each day with commands!

 It’s important not to pull on your rottweiler’s leash when they are excited because you will put too much pressure on their neck, which could cause injury and make them hate walking with you from then onwards.

-Rottie is an independent thinker, so it isn’t easy to train all of these traits out.
-Still, if you’re dedicated enough, this breed has plenty of potentials as long as they are mentally and physically given what they need.
+Rottie is an independent thinker, so it isn’t easy to train all of these traits.
+Still, if you’re dedicated enough, this breed has plenty of potential as long as they are mentally and physically given what they need.